flpfar/tic-tac-toe/README.md

 ### Usage
 - Navigate to the project folder.
-- Run the following command on your terminal
+- Run the following command on terminal
    ```
    $ ./bin/main.rb
    ```

 #### How to play
-- You will be promted to put the players names
+- After runing the game, you will be promted to put the players names

    ```
    ========~*~*~*~*~*~*~ TicTacToe ~*~*~*~*~*~*~========```